radioactiveAHM/DnsSafeguard/README.md

 The configuration file is structured in JSON format and includes the following settings:

-* `HTTP Version`: Specifies the HTTP protocol version used for DNS queries (HTTP version 3 does not support Fragmenting).
+* `HTTP Version`: Specifies the HTTP protocol version used for DNS queries (HTTP version 2 and 3 does not support Fragmenting).
 * `Server Name`: The domain name of the DNS server.
 * `Socket Addresses`: The IP address and port for the DNS server connection.
 * `UDP Socket Addresses`: Local UDP address and port for DNS queries.